fatso83/push-to-repo-test/README.md

 npm install -g
 ```
 This will put a binary in your $PATH called `deploy-by-push`.
 When called it needs to have
-a file called `deploy.conf` in your current working directory.
+a file called `deploy.conf` in the root directory of your git repo.
 An example file is included.

 ## Intended usage
 From the directory you have `deploy.conf`, you should be able to deploy by issuing